AndrewBerson/decarbResearch/README.md

 # decarbResearch

-Code to evalute results from decarbonization pathways
+Code used to parse and make graphics from outputs of DECAL model